Pushover Analysis with 1D Beam Element

 Figure 5.1.
 Validate – Compare with theoretical results.

+After receiving the solution, you can study its solution fields.
 There are some solution fields (visualization & results).
 You can review it to compare it with yours.

 Figure 5.2.
 Axial Force result